KeyanSong/431-2018/homework/README.md

 ## A Template for Homework Assignments

-At least until you get your feet under you, a template for producing a homework document in R Markdown may be helpful. **[Here's where you'll find it.]**
+At least until you get your feet under you, use the provided template for producing a homework assignment, which is included in the specific Homework instructions.

 ## Grading Errors?